In 2017, American doctors wrote over 191 million prescriptions for opioids. More Americans than ever are taking these prescription medications.

 Some research shows opiates may not be as good at killing pain as once thought.
 There’s also a growing body of research that shows cannabis might be as effective as opioids.
 Many patients report that cannabis helps as much as opioids.

 In fact, one of the primary uses for cannabis and products like CBD is pain relief.
 Experts now wonder if doctors should turn to cannabis before they prescribe opiates.

 Current research suggests cannabis has a much lower addiction potential than opioids.
 When it comes to CBD and opiates, CBD is less addictive.
 In that sense, it’s much safer to give to patients.

 CBD also doesn’t have the same risk of overdose.
 Accidental overdose is one of the major issues with the opioid epidemic.
 Using CBD instead could curb the number of overdoses.

-There’s also the fact CBD oil withdrawal symptoms aren’t very common.
+There’s also the fact CBD oil withdrawal symptoms aren’t common.
 It’s much easier to stop using CBD and other cannabis products than it is to stop using opiates.

 Many of these symptoms are like opiate withdrawal, but studies say they’re much less severe.
 Many people find they’re able to successfully stop using cannabis.

 So, does CBD help with opiate withdrawal or not?
 So far, the science says it could be effective for many people, but we do not know for certain at this point.
 It seems like a better choice than other opioids like methadone.

 In the middle of an opioid epidemic, that’s some good news.
 If you’re wondering how to lower your dose of opiates or want to stop using them altogether, CBD oil might be able to help.

 Talk to the Experts